How to File Bankruptcy in California

 If you are represented by a bankruptcy attorney, they will also request that you gather these documents and provide them to their office.
 These documents are needed to complete your bankruptcy schedule and petition.

 2. Complete a Credit Counseling Class – You need to complete a credit counseling class prior to filing your bankruptcy case.
 The class is approximately 1.5 hours long and generally can be done over the phone or internet.
 You can find a list of approved credit counseling agencies here: Credit Counseling

 The credit counseling class must have been completed within 6 months of filing.
 It is important that you do not complete the class until you are ready to file.
 If your credit counseling certificate expires then you will need to retake your class.
 Once you complete the course you will be issued a certificate that you will need to file in your bankruptcy case.

 When you file for bankruptcy you will have to pay a filing fee.
 You can request a waiver of these fees by filing an application to have the filing fee waived.
-The court will not approve a waiver of the filing fee if your combined income is not a less than 150% of the offical povery line.
+The court will not approve a waiver of the filing fee if your combined income is not a less than 150% of the official poverty line.

-4. Attend 341 Hearing - After your bankruptcy case is filed you will have a 341 hearing scheduled.
+4. Attend 341 Hearing – After your bankruptcy case is filed you will have a 341 hearing scheduled.
 You will need to attend the 341 Hearing and bring proof of social security and identification.
-The trustee will ask you questions in regards to the documents and schedules that you have filed with the court.
+The trustee will ask you questions in regard to the documents and schedules that you have filed with the court.
 The questions that the trustee will ask you about will pertain to your assets, creditors, and income.
-The majority of these questions will require a yes or no response.
+Most of these questions will require a yes or no response.
 In most cases the questioning should be completed within 5 minutes.
-Some of the questions tha tthe trustee may ask you are:
+Some of the questions that the trustee may ask you are: